incodehq/incode-platform/README.md

-# isis-domainservice-docx #
+# isis-module-docx #

 [![Build Status](https://travis-ci.org/isisaddons/isis-module-docx.png?branch=master)](https://travis-ci.org/isisaddons/isis-module-docx)

-The docx domain service, for use in [Apache Isis](http://isis.apache.org), generates Word `.docx` from an initial `.docx` template, providing a mail merge/reporting capability.
-A simplified HTML is used as the input to the service.
+This module (intended for use with [Apache Isis](http://isis.apache.org)) provides a mail-merge capability of input data into an MS Word `.docx` template.

+The module consists of a single domain service, `DocxService`.
+This provides an API to merge a `.docx` template against its input data.
+The input data is represented as a simple HTML file.

 The service supports several data types: